 For information about how your complaint is dealt with see below:

-- Appeal the investigation of your complaint
+- Appeal against outcome of investigation of complaint

 You also have the right to make a complaint against Gloucestershire Constabulary directly to the Independent Office for Police Conduct.